Dennis-Nichols-Code-Fellows/horned-beasts/README.md

 - Start time: 1725

-- End time:
+- End time: 1805

-- Total time needed:
+- Total time needed: 20 min (did in parallel with task 3 so divide by 2)

 ### 3. Bootstrap styling